amalog/scratch/plan.md

   * Haskell (functional, static)
   * Prolog (logic, dynamic)

-Start JavaScript by writing a CodeMirror mode. thisvbes
+Start JavaScript by writing a CodeMirror mode.
+This gives us a tokenizer, text editor, syntax highlighter and auto-indenter for free.
+This will also help me recognize complexity and rapidly iterate on syntax and tooling.